Robust Bayesianism and Likelihoodism: Qualitative Robust Bayesianism

 \begin{itemize} \item Qualitative law of likelihood (\f{qll}): $E$ favors $\theta_1$ to $\theta_2$ if $E|\theta_2 \sqsubset E|\theta_1$. \end{itemize}

-\autoref{clm:bLLFavoring} asserts that \f{ll} characterizes precisely when $E$ Bayesian favors $\theta_1$ over $\theta_2$, i.e., when all Bayesian agents agree $E$ favors one hypothesis over another.
-So by analogy to the definition of. ``Bayesian support'' and ``Bayesian favoring'', define:
+\autoref{clm:bLLFavoring} asserts that \f{ll} characterizes precisely when $E$ Bayesian favors $\theta_1$ over $\theta_2$, i.e., when all Bayesian agents agree $E$ favors one hypothesis.
+So by analogy to the definitions of ``Bayesian support'' and ``Bayesian favoring'', we let $\mathcal{B}$ denote a set of \emph{orderings} satisfying our axioms below and define: